-The program is structured around four areas: Core Knowledge (5 credits), Electives (9 credits), Specialization (15 credits), and Practicum (4 credits).
-This framework grounds students in a common understanding of sustainability while allowing them maximum flexibility in honing expertise in their concentration of choice.
-This provides a clear roadmap to graduation while allowing students to focus on courses that best fit their academic interests and career aspirations.
+The Master of Science in Sustainability Science degree requires students to complete a minimum of 33 credits.
+The program is structured around four areas, providing a clear roadmap to graduation: Core Knowledge (14 credits), Specialization (9 credits), Electives (6 credits), and Practicum (4 credits).
+This framework grounds students in a common understanding of sustainability while allowing them flexibility to hone expertise in their concentration of choice, and choose courses to best fit their academic interests and career aspirations.

 Core Knowledge (14 Credits: 4 Courses, 2 Seminars)